 The Westinghouse Science Honors Institute is a free program for high school juniors from Western Pennsylvania and the surrounding communities who demonstrate a strong interest in science and engineering and who are of high scholastic standing.

-Accepted students will also have the opportunity to take an optional trip to tour Penn State University's Breazeale nuclear reactor, located at University Park, PA.
-Approximately 600 juniors are accepted into the program.
-Held annually, nearly 15,700 students have attended WSHI, and many have gone on to successful careers in science and engineering.
+A limited number of accepted students will also have the opportunity to take an optional trip to tour Penn State University's Breazeale nuclear reactor, located at University Park, PA.
+The trips are filled as the completed application forms are returned by the schools to WSHI.
+Approximately 650 juniors are accepted into WSHI each year.
+Held annually, nearly 16,300 students have attended WSHI, and many have gone on to successful careers in science and engineering.

 About the Program